Moreton, Merseyside: Governance

 Moreton is part of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 Moreton is also part of the parliamentary constituency of Wallasey.
 The current Member of Parliament is Angela Eagle, a Labour representative who has held the seat since 1992.
-The previous incumbent of the post was Lynda Chalker, a Conservative MP.
+The previous incumbent of the post was Lynda Chalker of the a Conservative.

 The area is also split amongst two of the local government wards of the Metropolitan Borough of Wirral.
 These being Leasowe & Moreton East and Moreton West & Saughall Massie.
 Moreton is represented on Wirral Metropolitan Borough Council by six councillors: three from the Labour Party (Moreton East) and three from the Conservative Party (Moreton West).
-The most recent local elections took place on 6 May 2021.